 This shoe tends to run narrower and a half size small.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether you’re jumping, pivoting, or stopping short, basketball is a sport that involves plenty of sudden movements, so having the right footwear is key.
 Sure, new shoes might not make you the next Michael Jordan, but the right pair of kicks can stabilize your ankles, provide support, and prevent injuries by keeping your feet and knees from absorbing too much shock.

-With so many shoes on the market, choosing the right pair can be a serious challenge.
-But you needn’t feel overwhelmed; at BestReviews, we help you wade through all the options.
+With so many shoes on the market, choosing the right pair can be a serious challenge, but you needn’t feel overwhelmed.
 We studied today’s basketball shoe offerings and consulted with owners to find out what’s best.
-To prepare this shopping guide, we also dove deep into the product space, learning about what shoe features are better for which players.

 As the name suggests, basketball shoes are a type of sneaker designed specifically for playing basketball.
 They provide greater ankle stability than most sneakers or athletic shoes, as well as extra cushioning and shock absorption.